shubhamjain31/Simple_Rest_API/README.md

 # Simple_Rest_API

-This is a simple web API in python using Flask and sonify.
+This is a simple web API in python using Flask and Jsonify.